patKilcullen/Balderdash/NOTES.md

 ADD Tie GAME CARD
 RESTART GAME NEED TO SET SCORES TO 0
-WHEN 3rd player added need to update scoreCArd
+WHEN 3rd player added need to update scoreCArd players who ask to jon but dont get accepted before game starts can still add def but cant get a turn... add condition that score.accptd === true to get defcard or submit def